Hits Radio Manchester

-For the Network, see Hits Radio.
-For the National DAB station, see Hits Radio UK.

-Hits Radio Manchester is an Independent local radio station owned and operated by Bauer as part of the Hits Radio network.
+Hits Radio Manchester, formerly Key 103, is an Independent Local Radio station owned and operated by Bauer Media Audio UK as part of the Hits Radio network.
 It broadcasts to Greater Manchester.

-As of December 2022, the station has a weekly audience of 261,000 listeners according to RAJAR.
+As of September 2024, the station has a weekly audience of 311,000 listeners according to RAJAR.

 History

 Piccadilly Radio

 Originally known as Piccadilly Radio, the station commenced broadcasting from studios at Piccadilly Plaza in Manchester city centre at 5am on Tuesday 2 April 1974 - the fifth Independent Local Radio station to launch and the first of its kind in northern England.
 The first presenter on air was Roger Day and the first song played on air was "Good Vibrations" by The Beach Boys.

 In early 1987, due to a nationwide reorganisation of the FM band, Piccadilly moved its VHF (FM) frequency from 97 to 103 FM.
 A year later, the Government and the IBA began encouraging all ILR stations with multiple frequencies to provide split programming in order to increase listener choice and competition.